GRE101: Classical Greek I (Introductory)

 |Tuition fee||Visit www.campion.edu.au/tuition|

-d) Effectively and confidently participate in group work and practical exercises in tutorials and to contribute with clarity and coherence.
+e) The ability to participate effectively and confidently in group work and practical exercises in tutorials.

 Interested in other disciplines?